Nashville Misdemeanor Lawyer

 Class C misdemeanors are the least severe and can carry penalties that include fines up to $50 and a maximum of thirty days in jail.
 Alternatively, class A misdemeanors carry the most significant consequences, such as up to nearly a year in jail and fines not to exceed $2,500.

 In addition to these penalties, you could also be required to participate in community service or drug or alcohol treatment programs or even be ordered to complete probation.
-For these reasons, getting help from a qualified misdemeanor attorney in Nashville would be well-advised if you hope to put this time in your life behind you for good.
+For these reasons, getting help from a qualified misdemeanor lawyer in Nashville would be well-advised if you hope to put this time in your life behind you for good.

 You don’t have to settle for working with a public defender who won’t be able to dedicate the time necessary to beat your charges.
 Schedule a free consultation with an experienced Nashville misdemeanor lawyer at Raybin & Weissman, P.C. today to take your defense into your own hands.